-The Federal Pell Grant is available to full and part-time students with high financial need who have not completed a bachelor's degree.
+The Federal Pell Grant is available to full- and part-time students with high financial need who have not completed a bachelor's degree.
 Eligibility and award amounts are based on each student's Expected Family Contribution (EFC).
-Payment amounts also vary based on each student's level of enrollment (1/4 time, 1/2 time, 3/4 time, and full-time).
+Payment amounts also vary based on each student's level of enrollment (1/4 time, 1/2 time, 3/4 time, and full time).
 Students must meet the General Eligibility Requirements.

-AACC awards Federal Supplemental Educational Opportunity Grants (FSEOG) to full and part-time students who are eligible for the Federal Pell Grant.
-Funds are limited and are only awarded to students with exceptional financial need and who meet other criteria.
+AACC awards Federal Supplemental Educational Opportunity Grants (FSEOG) to full- and part-time students who are eligible for the Federal Pell Grant.
+Funds are limited and are awarded only to students with exceptional financial need and who meet other criteria.
 Students must meet the General Eligibility Requirements.
 To apply, submit a FAFSA.

 The Maryland Higher Education Commission (MHEC) awards a variety of grants and scholarships to Maryland residents attending Maryland colleges and universities.

 Students interested in applying for MHEC funding must complete the FAFSA prior to March 1 each year and meet the General Eligibility Requirements.
 Some MHEC programs have very broad eligibility criteria.
 Some require financial need.
-Many are based on student or parent membership in a unique group (veterans, Maryland National Guard, foster care, Military Service in Iraq or Afghanistan, etc.).
+Many are based on student or parent membership in a unique group (veterans, Maryland National Guard, foster care, military service in Iraq or Afghanistan, etc.).
 Other programs are targeted toward specific career fields such as child care, education, emergency medical services, gerontology, human services, nursing, physical and occupational therapy, and public service.
 Most require students to submit an additional application.

 There is a lot of money out there for students seeking help with college, but it’s up to you, the student, to find and apply for it.
 Start your scholarship search early and be aware of application requirements and deadlines.
 Talk to friends and family.
 Contact local clubs and community organizations.
 Learn how to spot potential fraud and identity theft.
-And get started with the resources below.
+You can get started with the resources below.

 Depending on the type and amount of the award, "need-based" aid may have to be adjusted if a student receives additional outside scholarships.